ZuinigeRijder/hyundai_kia_connect_monitor/README.md

 ```
 - INPUTFILE: monitor.cfg (configuration of input to hyundai_kia_connect_api)
 - standard output: debug output and pretty print of the data got from API calls

 ---
+# check_monitor.py
+Python script for testing: print when the odometer between two monitor.csv entries are the same, but the next SOC is lower.
+Also compute if delta time is within 20 minutes.

+---
+# monitor_utils.py
+Generic utility methods, used by the other python scripts.

+---
 # Raspberry pi configuration